 - Creatives can't contain any extra HTML or tracking pixels from any third party or Google.

-- Creatives served using third-party tags aren't allowed.
+- Creatives served using third-party tags or third-party wrappers aren't allowed.

 - VAST creatives hosted by third parties aren't supported.
 However, VAST creatives served by Campaign Manager are allowed.